JADcooler/web3_notes/methodology.md

 #DAMN DEFI
 #COMPLETE 5 AUDITS OF EXISTING AUDITS
 no order really
-Experiment with ecrecover -- PRIORITY to Start
+Experiment with ecrecover -- PRIORITY to Start ##
 #START
 #DEADLINE: AUGUST 10

 Way to understand a protocol is to build tests and invoke every method

+for now
+##PROTOCOLS ORDER UNDERSTAND AND BUILD TESTS IN HARDHAT
+#OZ ERC20
+#OZ ERC721
+#wETH

 #real life ERC20 supporting tokens and their unique properties